georgian-io/paper-club/model_compression/README.md

+# Model Compression (Feb 28, 2022)
+we provided an overview of speech recognition models and model compression techniques in this session.

-# Demo for Knowledge Distillation
+## Demo for Knowledge Distillation

 We used `audio_and_transcription_demo.ipynb` to demo original and distilled models' performances when transcribing speech audio.